HectorFront/hectorfront/README.md

        <li>Deploy</li>
     </ul>
     <p className="description">
-       Programming since was 16 years old and currently 21 years, have technical english and almost 5 years of professional experience in web programming, I am always looking to learn, improve and learn about new technologies on the current market, so that I can apply this knowledge aiming for a stable architecture and excellent quality in your services.
+	Programming since was 16 years old and currently 22 years, i have technical english and almost 6 years of professional experience in web programming, I am always looking to learn, improve and learn about new technologies on the current market, so that I can 	apply this knowledge aiming for a stable architecture and excellent quality in your services.

-       Sorry for my english, i'm improving :)
     </p>
   );
 }, (_prevProps, _nextProps) => {